 In the meantime, you could compare both sugar control and weight loss during the fasting period and also during the post surgical period.
 Since bariatrics is considered the heavy weight champ, this was a real David vs Goliath battle (Fasting vs Surgery).

 In the graph below, you can see the results.
 In the first graph, fasting caused 7.3 kg weight loss compared to only 4 kg for surgery.
 The second graph shows the overall ‘glycemia’ or the total amount of sugar in the blood over the day.
 During fasting, there was far less sugar in the blood (1293 vs 1478).
 On both counts you can see that the fasting was actually significantly better than the surgery!
 Blood sugars came down faster, as did weight.
-David (fasting) did not simply beat Goliath (bariatrics), he beat him like a rented mule.
+David (fasting) beat Goliath (bariatric)!

 But my main point is again, not to criticize or praise surgery.
 Rather my point is this.
 Fasting reverses type 2 diabetes.
 Rather than the chronic and progressive disease that we have been promised, instead T2D turns out to be a treatable and reversible condition.
 Both practices of fasting and bariatric surgery prove the point.
 This is a curable disease.
 Type 2 diabetes is entirely reversible.
 This changes everything.
 A New Hope arises.

 Video on how to do it